 3. 16 quart (at least) Stainless Steel Cook Pot – One of these is a must for any homestead whether you’re with power or not.
 They aren’t just for cooking soups and stews.
 We use ours for scalding culled chickens so they pluck easier and have an old enamel coated one specifically for making wood ash lye to be used for whitening linens, in soap making and in the hide tanning process.

 4. Hand Powered Grain Mill – Think not just grains, but dried, homegrown corn and nuts too.
+Stone burr grinders will not do nuts well because the oil in the nuts gums up the wheels, but most grinders offer steel burrs as an option and they will do the trick.
 Peanuts are an easy crop and can easily be turned into small batches of homemade peanut butter for a little comfort food fix.
-Acorns can also be foraged and processed into flour using a grain mill.
+Acorns can also be foraged and processed into flour using a steel burr grain mill.

 5. Manual Seed & Coffee Grinder – One of these is not only good for grinding coffee, roasted chicory or dandelion root, but will be good for powdering dried herbs too.
 Yarrow styptic powder is just one example of this.
 Another option is an old-fashioned mortar & pestle, but takes a bit more elbow grease.